sgmurphy/wordpress-plugins/testimonial-slider-and-showcase/README.txt

 * **Ordering Option:** The ordering option that comes with this testimonial plugin enables you to order the testimonials you display by date, title, or id.
 What’s more, you get to order your testimonials by drag &amp; drop.
 You can also order your testimonials by various taxonomy.

 * **Image Size Control:** When you have many large images on your website, your site will become slow.
 You get to limit the size of the images on your website with this plugin to avoid that.
 The PRO version gives you the option of a custom image size.

 * **Style Control:** With Testimonial Slider and Showcase, you can control the style in which your testimonials appear.
 You get to choose the colors and styles you want for your testimonial sections.
 It even allows you to display the testimonial profile images in round or square borders.
-The device-wise display control means that all your visitors will view the best versions of your testimonials.
+The device-wise display control means that all your visitors will view the versions of your testimonials.

 * **Member Filter Option:** This testimonial plugin allows you to display testimonials by department or individual member.
 Your testimonials can be displayed with various filter options for your members.

 * **Translation Support:** Whichever language your website uses, it won&#39;t conflict with this plugin because it is fully translatable.
 You get this plugin with ready POT files for various languages.
 You can translate your website very easily.

 * **RTL Support:** If you want a website that translates into any RTL language, this plugin totally supports that.
 It supports all RTL languages, including Hebrew, Persian, and Arabic.
 This means that your website can display the testimonials from all your users, regardless of their language preferences.

 == 3 Easy Steps to Using Testimonial Slider and Showcase Plugin ==